 Unplanned, arises – This is the important part of a teachable moment.
 They just happen.
 Manufacturing the moment doesn’t produce the same interest or personal impact that an unplanned moment has.

-God-given, provides – I believe God’s hands is on every situation we encounter.
+God-given, provides – I believe God’s hands are on every situation we encounter.
 He provides opportunities for us to “impress upon our children” who He is and how much He loves us.
 The Holy Spirit will guide us to recognize and have the words to explain the moments when they arise.

 Opportunity – A moment in time, chance.